For First Years and Parents

 Weekly Meetings:

-- The first years will continue their work with the first year leaders toward Second Class Rank.
-Continue to bring scout book, pen, and rope to each meeting.
+- The first years will continue their work with the first year leaders toward Second Class rank.
+Continue to bring Boy Scout Handbook, pen, and rope to each meeting.

-- At one of the meetings, all scouts will bring their pack for the April Remote hike, fully outfitted for inspection.
+- At one of the meetings, all scouts will bring their pack for the April remote backpacking hike, fully outfitted for inspection.

-April Hike – Remote Camping – No Bus
+April Hike – Remote Backpacking Hike – No Bus

 The bus does not provide normal food service for dads during this hike.